bartex00001/WS2812_for_RPI_PICO/README.md

 # WS2812_for_RPI_PICO
-Simple "library" that makes it easy to use LED strings and rings (WS2812 ones) with Raspberry pi PICO
+Simple "library" that makes it easy to use LED strings and rings (WS2812 ones) with Raspberry pi PICO You can only run one instance of led object at a time, so there is no need for this to behave like an object Furthere more this standard is very performace heavy (for PICO)

 So...
 How to use it?